FraterCCCLXIII/panentheon/docs/iconotheca-universalis.md

 ---

 ### **Wheel**
 **Symbolic Meaning**: The wheel symbolizes the cosmic order and the cyclical nature of life.
 It represents movement, change, and the progression of the soul toward higher states of consciousness.
-Each spoke of the wheel points to different paths of understanding, all leading to the same ultimate truth, reflecting the unity in diversity.
+Each spoke of the wheel points to different aspects of understanding and action as in the case of the Dharmacakra representing the Logos.

 ---